 We believe all cancer patients are survivors each and every day.
 For this reason, we have created a unique program that not only celebrates survival, but also prepares cancer survivors for the next phase of their life.

-hARTstrong is a mindfulness-based art therapy program offered semiannually at Ackerman Cancer Center.
+hARTstrong is a mindfulness-based art therapy program.
 Over the course of the five-week program, attendees use visual art projects, journaling, and group discussion to explore the psychological aspects of their cancer experience.